hartwigmedical/hmftools/purple/README.md

   - Gender is determined only from AMBER
   - COBALT allosome reference ratios are adjusted according to AMBER gender
   - No germline chromosomal aberrations are detected
+  - HLA SNV / INDEL are ignored and hard filtered (assumed to be germline)
+  - Mutation burden calculations are adjusted according to expected germline leakage (TO DO: add calculations)

 ## Algorithm